 - In-person — in some instances it makes sense to conduct quantitative research in person.
 Examples of this include intercepts where you need to collect quantitative data about the customer experience in the moment or taste tests or central location tests, where you need consumers to physically interact with a product to provide useful feedback.
 Conducting research in this way can be expensive and logistically challenging to organize and carry out.

-Survey questions for quantitative research usually include closed questions, rather than the open questions used in qualitative research..
+Survey questions for quantitative research usually include closed-ended questions rather than the open-ended questions used in qualitative research.
 For example, instead of asking

 “How do you feel about our delivery policy?”

 “How satisfied are you with our delivery policy?
 “Very satisfied / Satisfied / Don’t Know / Dissatisfied / Very Dissatisfied”